UK to Deploy Warship and Helicopters to Cyprus Amid Base Attacks

 - UK Defence Secretary John Healey is considering sending the Royal Navy destroyer HMS Duncan to Cyprus

-- HMS Duncan is currently located in Portsmouth and is being prepared for possible deployment
+- HMS Duncan is currently based in Portsmouth and is being prepared for deployment

 What Happened